-The American Indian College Fund Full Circle Scholarship Program scholarships are awarded to students attending non-tribal colleges.
-These scholarships are funded through our partnerships with corporate and private donors and are available to American Indian/Alaska Native students attending public and private colleges and universities.
+The American Indian College Fund Full Circle Scholarship Program scholarships are available for students attending non-tribal public and non-profit private colleges and universities.
+These scholarships are funded through partnerships with corporate and private donors.
+These scholarships are generally based upon merit or demonstrated financial need.

 - U.S. citizens or Canadians eligible to attend college in the U.S. under provisions of the Jay Treaty

 - Enrolled full-time in a certificate, associates, bachelors, or graduate program at an accredited tribal, public, or private (non-profit) college or university